akaposi/hiit-signatures/formalization/README.md

   it's not feasible to get around this with more rewrite rules.
 Such computation would require something an type theory with computing transports, like cubical or observational type theory.

+Additionally, we have [FrobeniusJDeriv.agda](FrobeniusJDeriv.agda) for a note of deriving a Frobenius version of J from Paulin-Mohring J in the absence of Σ and Π types.
+This suggests that our J is not weaker than a J in MLTT with Σ and Π types.